ouicate/gonka/proposals/inference-validation/inference-validation.md

    - Initiate RNG from `run_seed`
    - Generate token sequence: $[t_1, t_2, \dots, t_N\,]$ one by one using RNG:

-   At each inference step $i$, the model produces a full probability distribution over the vocabulary:
+   At each inference step $i$, the model produces a full probability distribution over the vocabulary (sometimes it is limited to distribution over $top_N$ tokens with highest probs):
       $A_{full} = \lbrace t^i_1: p^i_1, t^i_2: p^i_2,\dots t^i_k: p^i_k, t^i_{k+1}: p^i_{k+1}, \dots \rbrace$

-   A token t_i is sampled from this distribution using the RNG.
+   A token $t_i$ is sampled from this distribution using the RNG.
    The top-k tokens from $A_{full}$ and their probabilities are recorded in the artifact $A_i$.
 The final artifact also includes the `run_seed`.